berayboztepe/berayboztepe/README.md

 ## Hi, I am Beray.

-#### I have graduated from Computer Engineering department at Canakkale Onsekiz Mart University.
-I have attended to the Erasmus+ Project in Poland, Politechnika Lubelska.
-I am study my Data Science MSc degree in University of Wrocław.
+#### I graduated from Computer Engineering department at Canakkale Onsekiz Mart University.
+I attended to the Erasmus+ Project in Poland, Politechnika Lubelska.
+I am studying my Data Science MSc degree in University of Wrocław.
 Please check my website to know more about me.

 - 🔭 Here, you may see my Python's Face recognition library project